courtneyjean/house_sales_uk/README.md

 * Writes a 'processed' csv file for each postcode of interest

-This process takes approximately 70 mins (depending on your internet speed) to read the large raw dataframe from the website, and XX to clean and write a file for each postcode of interest.
+This process takes approximately 70 mins (depending on your internet speed) to read the large raw dataframe from the website, and about a minute to clean and write a file for each postcode of interest.

 You should aim to list out a comprehensive enough postcode list so you only need to do this once.